michaelraba/michaelraba.github.io/_pages/about.md

 {% endhighlight %}

 <ol start="11">
 <li> Next, the FFT-POD data is passed to matlab from memory.
-I omit showing this step for now.
 We can use either 1) matlab code which reads the above data via IO 2) converted matlab to C++ code.</li>